OGX CEO ouster may open door for bankruptcy protection filing

 "Angra would negotiate something with bankers and Carneiro would negotiate something else with bondholders," said the first source, who asked for anonymity because the sensitivity of talks.
 "It became very complicated for all parties."

+The move to bankruptcy may additionally give OGX leverage in talks with bondholders, the first source said.
+The company is trying to get bondholders to pardon all or part of OGX's $3.6 billion in outstanding bond debt in exchange for Batista's 50.2 percent share of OGX stock and his departure from the company.

-OGX, once the flagship company of Batista's EBX Group, declined to comment.
-EBX and OSX also declined comment.
+Batista's EBX Group declined to comment.
+OGX and OSX also declined comment.

 Bankruptcy protection in Brazil is roughly equivalent to Chapter 11 bankruptcy protection in the United States and would give the company a chance to reduce its liabilities and emerge as an going concern.
 Without it, the company may be forced into liquidation, ending the chance of profit from future operations.